Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 The brick contains widgets for entering pin codes, pasting them, resend logic and more.
 For more info please visit [widget_toolkit_otp](https://pub.dev/packages/widget_toolkit_otp)

+## Multi-Factor Authentication

+The `lib_mfa` brick contains classes, repositories, data sources and widgets that can help you with building a Multi-Factor Authentication workflow for your app.
+Follow the [technical specification][rx_bloc_cli_mfa_lnk] for information.

 ## CI/CD